skahanium/Rh-s-PyTool/README.md

 # Main function

 It mainly contains two large modules, each of which contains several small modules.
-The main functions of the former **cp_lookup** include querying all the prefecture-level administrative units in the province based on the name of the provincial-level administrative region, reverse-checking the name of the provincial-level administrative region based on the name of the prefecture-level administrative unit, and obtaining the longitude and latitude of the administrative center based on the name of the region (prefecture-level and above) , Calculate the spherical distance between two places (ground level and above).
+The main functions of the former **cp_lookup** include querying all the prefecture-level administrative units in the province based on the name of the provincial-level administrative region, reverse-checking the name of the provincial-level administrative region based on the name of the prefecture-level administrative unit, and obtaining the longitude and latitude of the administrative center based on the name of the region (prefecture-level and above) , calculating the spherical distance between two places (ground level and above).
 The main functions of the latter **index_calmeth** are index system forwardization, normalization, calculation of critic weight, calculation of rsr score, and calculation of topsis score.

 # Installing